 When to Hike to Cave Rock in Lake Tahoe

-Honestly, you can hike Cave Rock at any time of year.
+Honestly, you can hike Cave Rock at any time of year, even if you are looking for things to do in Lake Tahoe in winter.
 The first time I hiked this trail was over Christmas.
 It was a little snowy, but still safe and provided beautiful views.

 The best time to visit Cave Rock is at sunset.
 You’ll get a bird’s eye view of Lake Tahoe from this precarious perch.
 You can watch the sunset directly over the lake since you’ll face west.